-Article 30 Issue and redemption prices, order acceptance deadline
+Article 31 Issue and redemption prices, order acceptance deadline

-1. The net asset value, the net asset value per unit and the issue and redemption prices are determined for each valuation date in accordance with article 18 of the General Terms and Conditions of Investment

-- 2. The initial sales charge for the LD unit class is 5% of the net asset value per unit.
-The initial sales charge for the TFD and TFC unit classes is 0% of the net asset value per unit.
-The Company is free to charge a lower initial sales charge, or no initial sales charge at all. - 3.
-A redemption fee is not charged.
-Redemption takes place at the net asset value per unit. - 4.
-Orders for the issue and redemption of units received by the Company or the custodian at or before 1:30 PM CET ("the order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
-Orders received by the Company or the custodian after 1:30 PM CET are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date of the respective net asset value (cf. article 18 (1) of the General Terms and Conditions of Investment) as the all-in fee.
+- 1. The net asset value, the net asset value per unit and the issue and redemption prices are determined for each valuation date in accordance with article 18 of the General Terms and Conditions of Investment.
+In addition to the valuation dates excluded in accordance with article 18 (4) of the General Terms and Conditions of Investment, the net asset value, the net asset value per unit and the issue and redemption prices are not determined on All Saints' Day (November 1). - 2.
+The initial sales charge for the RC unit class is 5% of the net asset value per unit.
+The initial sales charge for the FD, FC, IC, ID, CHF FC, CHF FD, CHF IC and CHF ID unit classes is 0% of the net asset value per unit.
+The Company is free to charge a lower initial sales charge, or no initial sales charge at all. - ${\it 3.} \quad {\it A redemption fee} \ is \ not \ charged. \ Redemption \\ {\it takes place at the net asset value per unit.}$ - 4.
+Orders for the issue and redemption of units received by the Company or the custodian at or before 4:00 PM CET ("the order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
+Orders received by the Company or the custodian after 4:00 PM CET are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.

-Article 31 Fees and expenses
+Article 32 Fees and expenses

 - 1. The Company shall be paid a fee from the UCITS fund for each day of the fiscal year in the amount of 1/365 (1/366 in a leap year) of:

+- 0.35% for the FC unit class,

+- 0.35% for the FD unit class,

+- 0.35% for the CHF FC unit class,

+- 0.35% for the CHF FD unit class,

+- 0.55% for the RC unit class,

-- 1.45% for the LD unit class,
+- 0.25% for the IC unit class,

+- 0.25% for the ID unit class

-- 0.8% for the TFD unit class and
+- 0.25% for the CHF IC unit class and

-- 0.8% for the TFC unit class
+- 0.25% for the CHF ID unit class